Tannehill scores 4 TDs as depleted Titans beat Bills 42-16

 UP NEXT

 Bills will host Kansas City on Monday night.
+Safety Micah Hyde denied the Bills got caught looking ahead to the defending Super Bowl champs.

+“No, no, no, no. We were 100% focused on the Titans,” Hyde said.
+We knew this game was going to be played one way or another.
+It was not looking forward to the Chiefs or anything.”

 Titans host Texans on Sunday.